-X-ray Absorption Spectroscopy (XAS) is a versatile tool for chemistry, biology, and materials science.
-By probing how x-rays are absorbed from core electrons of atoms in a sample, the technique can reveal the local structure around selected atoms.
+X-ray Absorption Spectroscopy (XAS) is a versatile tool for materials science, chemistry, and biology.
+By probing how x-rays are absorbed by core electrons of atoms in a sample, the technique can reveal oxidation states and local atomic structure around selected atoms.

-The second experimental hutch is designed to allow "non-standard samples" in non-standard sample holders / user supplied sample environments.
+The second experimental hutch is designed to accommodate samples measured in non-standard sample holders and/or user supplied sample environments.
+In Hutch C the optical table is customisable, and is equipped with three ionisation chambers, a fluorescence detector, a set of slits, and motorised stages for user-supplied equipment.
+Note that there is no harmonic rejection available in Hutch C and only experiments at the Fe K-edge and above are feasible (> 7 keV).
 To establish technical feasibility you must contact the beamline team well in advance of proposal submission.
-The optical table is equipped with three ionization chambers, a solid state Ge fluorescence detector, one set of slits, and motorised stages for user-supplied equipment.
-Note that there is no harmonic rejection available in this hutch and as such only experiments at the Fe K-edge and above are feasible (> 7 keV).

-- Standard samples: e.g. powders, films, or liquids that fit in our standard sample holders.
+- Standard samples: e.g. powders, films, or liquids that fit in our standard sample holders (PDF, 584.75 KB).